samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get all Spots
+## Get all Properties

-Returns all the spots.
+Returns all the properties.

 * Require Authentication: false
 * Request